Back to IBM Knowledge Hub

 Compliance Framework Established

-Real-time licence tracking, automated monitoring tools, centralised licence management, and IBM licensing training for IT and procurement teams implemented.
+Real-time license tracking, automated monitoring tools, centralized license management, and IBM licensing training for IT and procurement teams implemented.

 — CIO, Leading UAE Bank